Cognitive Dissonance: Understanding Inner Conflict

 Disassociation

-Banji and Greenwald explain that “dissociation is the occurrence, in one and the same mind, of mutually inconsistent ideas that remain isolated from one another” (2016, page 57).
+Banaji and Greenwald explain that dissociation is “the occurrence, in one and the same mind, of mutually inconsistent ideas that remain isolated from one another” (Banaji & Greenwald, 2016, p.
+57).

-Banji and Greenwald point out that “for any person sharp enough to spot this contradiction in themselves, the discovery can pose a real conflict” (page 56).
-So, for many, its just easier to allow the conflicting ideas to co-exist in their own context without forcing a confrontation that needs to be resolved by abandoning one or both of the ideas.
+Banaji and Greenwald point out that for any person “sharp enough to spot this contradiction in themselves, the discovery can pose a real conflict” (Banaji & Greenwald, 2016, p.
+56).
+So, for many, it’s just easier to allow the conflicting ideas to co-exist in their own context without forcing a confrontation that needs to be resolved by abandoning one or both of the ideas.

 Without careful self-reflection, we slip into deceptions to resolve cognitive dissonance between actions and beliefs.
 We justify or ignore unhealthy behaviors even when those actions obviously conflict with self-perceptions.